 The Circadian cycle is the cycle between sleeping and wakefulness.
 The sleep cycle we generally refer to is the Ultradian cycle.
 This is the cycle between slow wave and REM phases of sleep (NREM – REM).
 NREM sleep is light sleep which is followed by deep sleep associated with a dream state of sleep known as REM.
 A cycle lasts around 90 minutes, and most people usually go through 5 – 6 of these each night (some people can have just 4 and others as many as 7).
 The sleep calculator figures out the start and end of each cycle to state the best times for you to go asleep.

-Aim for a total of 8 hours sleep, which a healthy period of time.
+Aim for a total of 8 hours of sleep, which a healthy period of time.
 Choose your time from the most appropriate 8 hour period offered to you.
 If you sleep for too long, your body can react just as if it has had insufficient sleep.

 Alcohol tires you by using your body’s resources to deal with the alcohol.
 It puts a strain on your liver and affects your brain.
 Added to that is the fact that a hangover is not a good thing to wake up to!
 The quality of sleep under the effects of alcohol is relatively poor.
 It is best to sleep without alcohol or a stimulant for good quality sleep.
 If you must drink, then drink water.

 Sleep in a comfortable bed that provides your body with the best support, using our sleep time calculator for the best times.
 The most important factor involved in the best bed for you is the mattress followed closely by the pillow.